No Way Out (2012): Background

+The 12th and final No Way Out was held at the Izod Center in East Rutherford, New Jersey.

-No Way Out was first held by WWE as the 20th In Your House pay-per-view (PPV) in February 1998.
-Following the discontinuation of the In Your House series, No Way Out returned in February 2000 as its own PPV event, thus establishing it as the annual February PPV for the promotion until 2009, after which, No Way Out was discontinued and replaced by Elimination Chamber in 2010.
+No Way Out was a professional wrestling pay-per-view (PPV) event first held by WWE as the 20th In Your House PPV event in February 1998.
+Following the discontinuation of the In Your House series in February 1999, No Way Out was reinstated in February 2000 as its own PPV event, thus establishing it as the annual February PPV for the promotion until 2009, after which, No Way Out was discontinued and replaced by Elimination Chamber in 2010.
 After three years, No Way Out was reinstated to replace Capitol Punishment as the June 2012 PPV.
-It was scheduled to be held on June 17, 2012, at the Izod Center in East Rutherford, New Jersey.
-The 2012 event was the 12th event in the No Way Out chronology and the only to be held in June.
-It was the first No Way Out held since the end of the first brand extension in August 2011, as well as the first No Way Out held since the company ceased using its full name of "World Wrestling Entertainment"; the "WWE" abbreviation became an orphaned initialism in April 2011.
+The 12th No Way Out was scheduled to be held on June 17, 2012, at the Izod Center in East Rutherford, New Jersey, making it the only to be held in June.

+This was the only No Way Out held since the end of the first brand extension in August 2011.
+It was also the only No Way Out held to be promoted under the company's shortened trade name of WWE, as following WrestleMania XXVII in April 2011, the company ceased using its full name of World Wrestling Entertainment, although that remains the legal name of the company.

-In Germany, the 2012 No Way Out event was titled "No Escape" as No Way Out was used as the substitute title for Elimination Chamber that year over concerns regarding The Holocaust imagery of the Elimination Chamber title.
+In Germany, the event was titled "No Escape" as the "No Way Out" name was used as the substitute title for February's Elimination Chamber event due to concerns that the "Elimination Chamber" name may remind people of the gas chambers used during the Holocaust.